-The Term Loan accrues interest at a variable annual rate equal to 8.75% plus the greater of (i) 0.50% and (ii) the three month LIBOR Rate for U.S. dollar deposits or the rate otherwise reasonably determined by the Lender to be the rate at which U.S. dollar deposits with a term of three months would be offered by banks in London, England to major banks in the London or other offshore interbank market (the "Applicable Rate"); provided that the Applicable Rate will not be less than 9.25%.
-The Applicable Rate at June 30, 2022 was 10.21%.
-For the three and six months ended June 30, 2022, the Company made interest payments of \$0.8 million recorded in interest expense in the Unaudited Statements of Operations.
+The Term Loan accrued interest at a variable annual rate equal to 8.75% plus the greater of (i) 0.50% and (ii) the three month LIBOR Rate for U.S. dollar deposits or the rate otherwise reasonably determined by the Lender to be the rate at which U.S. dollar deposits with a term of three months would be offered by banks in London, England to major banks in the London or other offshore interbank market (the "Applicable Rate"); provided that the Applicable Rate will not be less than 9.25%.
+On December 7, 2022, the Company entered into the First Amendment (the "First Amendment") to the Loan Agreement by and between the Company and Runway.
+The First Amendment amended certain definitions and other provisions of the Loan Agreement to replace LIBOR-based benchmark rates applicable to loans outstanding under the Loan Agreement with SOFR-based rates, subject to adjustments as specified in the First Amendment.
+The Applicable Rate at March 31, 2023 and 2022 was 13.77% and 9.36%, respectively.
+For the three months ended March 31, 2023 and 2022, the Company made interest payments of \$1.0 million and \$0.1 million respectively, recorded in interest expense in the Unaudited Statements of Operations.